CotrufoResearchLab/Vectorial-Fourier-Image-Processing/README.md

 The typos have been annotated in [this](https://github.com/CotrufoResearchLab/Vectorial-Fourier-Image-Processing/blob/main/Paper/2024%20-%20Progress%20in%20Optics%20-%20Cotrufo%2C%20Alu%20-%20Metamaterials%20for%20analog%20all-optical%20computation.pdf) pdf file.
 Make sure to open the file with Acrobat Reader to see the comments).

+## Installation

+Just download the whole code, and place it anywhere on your computer.
+Then, make sure that the file ```vfip/vfip.m``` can be accessed by your script.
+See files in the ```Examples``` folder to see a possible way of doing this.

+## Usage

+See files in the ```Examples``` folder, and read the description of the input parameters and output variables, to learn how to use the script.

+## Input Parameters and Output Variables

-See files in the ```Examples``` folder to learn how to use the script.
-See docstring in the file [vfip.m](https://github.com/CotrufoResearchLab/Vectorial-Fourier-Image-Processing/blob/main/vfip/vfip.m) for a description of the input and output parameters.
+See docstring in the file [vfip.m](https://github.com/CotrufoResearchLab/Vectorial-Fourier-Image-Processing/blob/main/vfip/vfip.m) for a description of the input parameters and output variables.

-If you wish to implement any change to the ```vfip.m``` file, make sure to run the tests inside the ```Test``` folder before submitting a Pull request.

 ```
 %   INPUT ARGUMENTS
 %